 You are cordially invited to attend the Annual Meeting of Stockholders of Vishay Intertechnology, Inc. to be held at 10:30 a.m.
-Philadelphia time on the 24th day of May, 2001, at The Four Seasons Hotel, Ballroom, Lobby Level, One Logan Square, Philadelphia, Pennsylvania 19103.
+Philadelphia time on the 23rd day of May, 2002, at The Four Seasons Hotel, Ballroom, Lobby Level, One Logan Square, Philadelphia, Pennsylvania 19103.
 Your Board of Directors looks forward to greeting personally those stockholders able to be present.

-At the annual meeting you will be asked to elect thirteen directors, and to ratify the appointment of Ernst & Young LLP as auditors for Vishay's next fiscal year.
+At the annual meeting you will be asked to elect twelve directors and to ratify the appointment of Ernst & Young LLP as auditors for Vishay's current fiscal year.

-The Board of Directors unanimously recommends that you vote FOR the election of all thirteen nominees as directors, and FOR the ratification of the appointment of the auditors.
+The Board of Directors unanimously recommends that you vote FOR the election of all twelve nominees as directors and FOR the ratification of the appointment of the auditors.